Search icon

 You might not find a dustbin everywhere while driving.
 Hence, keeping garbage bags in your car will let you collect all the waste until you find a dustbin.
 You can make your trips more eco-friendly by managing your waste on a road trip.

 A tyre puncture can stop your journey anywhere.
 So, you should keep a puncture kit in your car just in case there’s no puncture shop around to help you out.
-Along with that, you can also carry a portable tyre inflator to maintain pressure on wheels as required.
+You can also carry a portable tyre inflator to maintain pressure on wheels as required.

-A spare tyre should be in your vehicle all the time in case you require a replacement while on the road.
-Along with that, you should keep a car jack and wheel wedges to quickly change tyres whenever needed.
+A spare tyre should be in your vehicle at all times in case you require a replacement while on the road.
+You should keep a car jack and wheel wedges to quickly change tyres whenever needed.

 This will be an important tool if you find yourself needing to tow your car to a workshop.
 If your car breaks down, you can request a fellow driver on the road to help you tow it to a repair shop.